justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.&quot;</em> <br>
+<em>&quot;Loyalty and devotion lead to bravery.
+Bravery leads to the spirit of self-sacrifice.
+The spirit of self-sacrifice creates trust in the power of love.&quot;</em> <br>
-— Steve Jobs
+— Morihei Ueshiba

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>